input-output-hk/marlowe-ts-sdk/packages/wallet/Readme.md

 - api: provides an abstract interface to work with a wallet.
 - browser: provides a browser implementation of the api using the [CIP30 specification](https://cips.cardano.org/cips/cip30/).

-- nodejs: provides a server implementation of the api using [Lucid](https://github.com/spacebudz/lucid) (NOTE: the underlying library might be replaced in the future)
+[comment]: # "nodejs: provides a server implementation of the api using Lucid NOTE: the underlying library might be replaced in the future - for the momment disabled until we discuss the Node module"